TRANSFORMING GRIEF TO HOPE AT BROOKE'S PLACE

 DESIGNED TO PROVIDE HOPE

 At Brooke’s Place, children learn to honor and cherish the loved ones that they carry in their heart.
 Through peer support groups and therapy services (individual/family counseling), children learn they are not alone.
 Together, they learn to recognize, express and embrace their thoughts, questions and feelings about grief and loss.
 We provide caring programs to support grieving children and their families in a safe and confidential atmosphere.
-Learn more about our Grief Support Group Program, Therapy Services and our BP-8 Program.
+Learn more about our Grief Support Group Program, Therapy Services, BP-8 Program and Camp Healing Tree.